kukuu/digitalTransformationStrategies/README.md

 	3. Define Initiatives

-	4. Develop a Strategy Roadmap
+	4. Develop a Strategy Roadmap:

 		i.
 Objective setting and measures of success (What you want to achieve - digitally and as a wider business)